Rakesh0045/TicTacToe/README.md

 ## Installation

 1. Ensure that JDK is installed on your system.
-2. Download the JAR file from the ./src/.
+2. Download the JAR file from this link https://github.com/Rakesh0045/TicTacToe/tree/master/dist
 3. Run the JAR file using the following command:

 ```sh